orealeb/MultClassificationOutputComaparer/README.md

+###Input
-	input  number of implementations, location of output file for different implementations optional param  print output comparison result to new text file, print (differing predictions) missed test cases for selected implemenation
+* Number of implementations, location of output file for different implementations
+* Optional param  print output comparison result to new text file,
+* Print (differing predictions) missed test cases for selected implemenation

-	input file format- classification labels/predictions listed vertically in file e.g
+Input file format- classification labels/predictions listed vertically in file

+Example of usage:

 	6
 	*file paths*
 	Y
 	2

 To compare the 6 different output files the program creates a table such as below

 | ID  |  A  |  B  |  C  |  D  |  E  |  F  |